 Eat cleaner and healthier

-After building up momentum from your morning meditations, you may discover that cravings for those not so good food will dissipate and get replaced with cravings for healthier and cleaner foods that the body will have an easier time digesting and turning into fuel for you to operate at a higher level.
+After building up momentum from your morning meditations, you may discover that you no longer have cravings for the food that you used to.
+Instead, it is replaced with cravings for healthier and cleaner foods that the body will have an easier time digesting and turning into fuel for you to operate at a higher level.

 5 Types of Meditations

-Mindfulness meditation is a mental training practice that teaches you to slow down racing thoughts, let go of negativity, and calm both your mind and body.
-Mindfulness techniques can vary, but in general, mindfulness meditation involves a breathing practice and awareness of body and mind.
+Mindfulness meditation is a practice that teaches you to slow down your thoughts, let go of any negativity, and calm your mind.
+The techniques to mindfulness can vary, but in general, it involves awareness of your body and mind and breathing practice.

 According to the Merriam-Webster Dictionary, gratitude is simply “the state of being grateful.”